-Your search for God would've ended in despair had God not chosen in His grace to reveal Himself to you.
+Your search for God would've ended in despair had God not chosen to reveal Himself to you.

 The knowledge of God comes to us... not through investigation, but revelation.
 We learn of God and experience Him, not because we've reached up to pull Him down, but because He has stooped down to us.